 Selecting a Big Data Solution for IBM i

-While many of the challenges associated with big data are related to business strategy, they also require technology to solve.
-Selecting the right big data solution will have a dramatic impact on the success of any big data initiative.
-An effective solution should facilitate access as well as make it easier to interpret results, with features such as:
+While many of the challenges associated with big data relate to business strategy, they also require technology to solve.
+Selecting the right big data solution determines the success or failure of any data access initiative.
+An effective solution should give access as well as make it easier to interpret results, with features such as:

 - Access and accessibility for all levels of users